department-of-veterans-affairs/lighthouse-oas-tests/README.md

 Set the **JavaScript File** field to: `bin/run`
 Set the **Application Parameters** field to: `suites -a YOUR_API_KEY test/fixtures/facilities_oas.json -s https://sandbox-api.va.gov/services/va_facilities/{version}`

-To build the application automatically, configure a before-launch task of type **Run npm script**.
+To build the application automatically, configure a before-launch task of type **Run npm script**:
 Set the **Command** field to: `run`
 Set the **Scripts** field to: `build`